Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Microarchitectural Techniques

 Beyond the CPU cores, uncore components like caches, translation lookaside buffer and others, also implement energy efficiency techniques as embedded microprocessors devote nearly 40\% of their power budget to uncore/caches.
 Current cache implementations use several techniques.
 Smart sizing caches is done by the micro code in the processor core.
-In \cite{cache-molecules}, the authors define application specific cache partitions, called cache molecules, that are resized to address performance targets for applications.
-Some other examples include drowsy caches, dynamic clock gating based on operand width and instruction compression, among others; these are detailed in the book \cite{martonosi-book-comp-arch-energy-eff}.
+In Varadarajan et al. \cite{cache-molecules}, the authors define application specific cache partitions, called \textit{cache molecules}, that are resized to address performance targets for applications.
+Some other examples include drowsy caches, dynamic clock gating based on operand width and instruction compression, among others; these are detailed in the book Kaxiras and Martonosi \cite{martonosi-book-comp-arch-energy-eff}.